-A typical neutron star has a mass of $1.5-2\,M\odot$ and a radius of ~ 10 km, give or take a few (couple?) of kilometers.
-It can have a spin frequency up to ~ 1 kHz and a magnetic field up to perhaps 10^{15} G or more.
-Its surface gravity is around $2-3\times 10^{14}$ cm s-2, so mountains of even perfect crystals can't be higher than < 1 mm, meaning that these are the smoothest surfaces in the universe.
+A typical neutron star has a mass of $1.2-2\,M\odot$ and a radius of $\sim 11-13$ km.
+Known neutron stars have spin frequencies up to 716 Hz and inferred magnetic fields are $\sim 10^8-10^{16}$ G. The surface gravity is around $2-3\times 10^{14}$ cm s-2, so mountains of even perfect crystals can't be higher than < 1 mm, meaning that these are the smoothest surfaces in the universe.
 They have many types of behavior, including pulsing (in radio, IR, opt, UV, X-ray, and gamma-rays, but this is rarely all seen from a single object), glitching, accreting, and possibly gravitational wave emission.
-They are the best clocks in the universe; the most stable are a million times more stable in the short term than the best atomic clocks.
+They are the best clocks in the natural universe .
 Their cores are at several times nuclear density, and may be composed of exotic matter such as quark-gluon plasmas, strange matter, kaon condensates, or other weird stuff.
-In their interior they are superconducting and superfluid, with transition temperatures around a billion degrees Kelvin.
-All these extremes mean that neutron stars are attractive to study for people who want to push the envelope of fundamental theories about gravity, magnetic fields, and high-density matter.
+In their interior they are superconducting and superfluid, with transition temperatures around 10^8-10^9 K. All these extremes mean that neutron stars are attractive to study for people who want to push the envelope of fundamental theories about gravity, magnetic fields, and high-density matter.